In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 Simply breathe in through your nose, hold for a count of five, and then breathe out slowly.
 As you breathe, focus on letting your breath flow naturally and easily.

-At times your mind will lose its anchor and you’ll find yourself flooded with thoughts.
+At times your mind will lose its anchor, and you’ll find yourself flooded with thoughts.
 Simply observe those thoughts.
 Let them be.
 Let them go.
 Watch your breath with your senses.
 Observe as your breath becomes one with the wider universe.

 If you thought you would never be able to meditate, guess what?
 You’re now meditating, and it only took one minute.

-28: Mindfulness Of Nature
+28: Nature mindfulness activity

 Simply spending 20 minutes mindfully observing nature will make you happier and healthier.